POINTER

 Dereferencing a pointer means obtaining the value to which the pointer points.
 A pointer is dereferenced by appending the content operator ^ to the pointer identifier, for example pSample^ in the sample shown above.
 To assign the address of an object to a pointer, use the address operator ADR: ADR(nVar1).

-In online mode, you can use the Go to reference command to jump from a pointer to the declaration location of the referenced object (available as of TC3.1 Build 4026).
+In online mode, you can use the Go to reference command to jump from a pointer to the declaration location of the referenced object (available from TC3.1 Build 4026).

 POINTER 1:

-If a pointer to a localized input variable is used, the access is considered a write access.
+If a pointer to an allocated input variable is used, the access is interpreted as write access.
 This leads to the compiler warning "<Pointer Name> is not a valid assignment target" during code generation.

 Sample: pTest := ADR(nInput);